 There exist a number of telltale signs of deer mice infestation.
 These include droppings.
 Deer mice droppings are about the size of a grain of rice.
 They are dark brown when initially excreted, but shortly lighten.
 When they dry out, deer mice droppings are gray in color (and potentially more dangerous, as was noted).
 A deer mouse can expel up to 70 droppings a day.
 Understanding this fact aids you in ascertaining the extent of an infestation that may exist in your home or business.

-Other signs of deer mice infestation include gnaw marks on walls and objects in a residence, particularly on corners of things.
+Other signs of deer mice infestation include gnawing marks on walls and objects in a residence, particularly on corners of things.
 In addition, beginning in the evening and into the night, squeals may be heard if there is a deer mice infestation.
 Scurrying sounds are apt to be heard in the walls and attic in the evening and at night as well.

 Cleaning Up Deer Mice Droppings

 Particular care must be taken when it comes to cleaning up deer mice droppings.
-As mentioned, dried droppings present a particular hazard because they crumble so easily, possible resulting in the release of pathogens like the hantavirus into the air.
+As mentioned, dried droppings present a particular hazard because they crumble so easily, possibly resulting in the release of pathogens like the hantavirus into the air.
 For this reason, serious precautions must be taken when cleaning up deer mice droppings.
-Indeed, the necessary safety protocols are so significant that engaging a professional biohazard remediation service represents the safest way to thoroughly cleanup deer mice droppings in a home or business.
+Indeed, the necessary safety protocols are so significant that engaging a professional biohazard remediation service represents the safest way to thoroughly clean up deer mice droppings in a home or business.